schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/esp32nodemcu_38pin.md

 !!!note "Flash Memory"
     Get a version with at least 8 MB of flash memory to be able to use OTA updates.

+!!!warning "UART0"
+    Do **NOT** connect a peripheral to UART0 (GPIO1, GPIO3).
+[UART0 is
+    used](limitations.md#using-uart0) by the ESP32's bootloader and by the firmware to print messages.

 To use this board please refer to the [Device Profile](../firmware/device_profiles.md) called `nodemcu_esp32.json` or `blinkyparts_esp32.json`.
 Both are nicely compatible with the dev board.
 Open the JSON file with a text editor and have a look at the specific pin numbers.

 ## Schematic